mathigon/textbooks/content/euclidean-geometry/content.md

 For Thales, this was a pretty spectacular result.
 Why should _semicircles_ and _right-angled triangles_, two completely different shapes, be linked in this fundamental way?
-In fact, he was so awed by his discovery that, according to legend, he sacrificed an entire ox to thank the gods.
+He was so awed by his discovery that, according to legend, he sacrificed an entire ox to thank the gods.

     figure
       x-media(src="images/temple.svg" width=400 height=170 credit="© Depositphotos")

-However, simply _observing_ a relationship like this was not enough for Thales. he wanted to understand _why_ it is true, and verify that it is _always_ true – not just in the specific examples he happened to try.
+However, simply _observing_ a relationship like this was not enough for Thales.
+He wanted to understand _why_ it is true, and verify that it is _always_ true – not just in the few examples he tried.

 An argument that logically explains, beyond and doubt, why something must be true, is called a __proof__.
-During the following chapters, you will learn a number of geometric techniques, that will allow us to prove _Thales’ theorem_.
+During the following chapters, you will learn a number of geometric techniques, that will eventually allow us to prove _Thales’ theorem_.

 ---
 > id: points

-    figure: img(src="images/divider-1.svg" width=760 height=42)
+> sectionId: definitions

-## Definitions
+## Geometric Definitions

 Before we can write any proofs, we need some common terminology that will make it easier to talk about geometric objects.
 These are not particularly exciting,